YubiKey 5 CSPN Series Specifics

 ykman otp --access-code <value> settings [OPTIONS] [1|2]

-For instance, it is not possible to now delete the OATH-HOTP credentials without providing the access code.
+For instance, you can no longer delete the OATH-HOTP credentials without providing the access code.

-The screenshot below is an example of how to use the YkMan command line for deleting protected OATH-HOTP credentials.
+The screenshot below is an example of how to use the ykman CLI for deleting protected OATH-HOTP credentials.
 The first attempt fails because no --access-code

 is provided, but the second attempt succeeds when the flag –access-code